-Students interested in the Five College African Studies Certificate should complete a "Declaration of Interest" form and contact one of the African Studies faculty on their campus as soon as possible to begin planning course work.
-In the senior year, students complete the certificate requirements checklist form in consultation with a program advisor on their campus, attaching an unofficial transcript acquired from the registrar.
+Students interested in the Five College African Studies Certificate should contact one of the African Studies faculty on their campus and submit a Student Interest Form as soon as possible to begin planning course work.
+In the senior year, students complete the Certificate Requirements Checklist Form in consultation with a program advisor on their campus, attaching an unofficial transcript acquired from the registrar.
 On the recommendation of the campus advisor, certificate requirements are reviewed and approved by a committee composed of program advisors from each of the five campuses.

 A. Six courses, chosen from at least four different departments, programs, or disciplines: (Each course should carry at least three semester credits and its content should be at least 50% devoted to Africa per se)

 1. Historical Overview.
 Minimum of one course providing historical perspective on Africa.
 Not limited to courses offered in History.
 (Normally the course should offer at least a regional perspective.);

 2. Social Science.
 Minimum of one course on Africa in the social sciences (i.e. Anthropology, Archeology, Economics, Geography, Political Science, Sociology);

 3. Arts and Humanities.
 Minimum of one course on Africa in the fine arts and humanities (i.e. Art, Folklore, History, Literature, Music, Philosophy, Religion).

 B. Language Requirement: Proficiency through the level of the second year in college, in an indigenous or colonial language of Africa other than English.
 This requirement may be met by examination or course work; such language courses may not count towards the six courses required in Section A.